spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

 ```

-The top level of the file contains three keys - `version` which in practice is currently ignored but may be useful in the future, `stacks` containing a mapping of immutable [stack id](../../stack/README.md#name-and-description) to the [stack configuration block](#stacks-configuration-block) and `stack_defaults`, containing the defaults common to all stacks using this source code repository.
+The top level of the file contains three keys - `version` (defaults to `1` if not specified), `stacks` containing a mapping of immutable [stack id](../../stack/README.md#name-and-description) to the [stack configuration block](#stacks-configuration-block) and `stack_defaults`, containing the defaults common to all stacks using this source code repository.
 Note that corresponding stack-specific settings will override any stack defaults.

 Considering the precedence of settings, below is the order that will be followed, starting from the most important to the least important:

 1. The configuration for a specified stack defined in config.yml
+2. The stack defaults defined config.yml
-2. The stack configuration set in the Spacelift UI.
+3. The stack configuration set in the Spacelift UI.

+!!! info
+    Please note that the precedence of the runtime configuration file changed between versions 1 and 2.
+    Previously the stack configuration set in the Spacelift UI had a higher precedence than the stack
+    defaults defined in the config.yml file.
+Starting with version 2, the values in the config.yml file
-3. The stack defaults defined config.yml
+    always take precedence over stack settings defined outside the config.yml file.

 In cases where there is no stack slug defined in the config, only the first two sources are considered: